 These drinks release carbon dioxide gas.
 So, stay away.

 Chewing gum makes you swallow more often.
 And swallowing more often means swallowing more air, too.
 Ditch the habit, and you’ll expel gas a little less.

 Among the many reasons to quit smoking, you’ll pass gas less often if you’re swallowing less air.
-And when you swallow smoke, you swallow air.14
+And when you swallow smoke, you swallow air.

-In order to reduce the amount of flatulence you may experience, try the tips below (also from the Mayo Clinic) –
+In order to reduce the amount of flatulence you may experience, try the tips below –

 Give up the offending foods

 Avoid foods like beans, peas, lentils, whole-grains, certain fruits, beer, dairy products, and carbonated drinks.

 You want to eat the fattiest foods in moderation.
 Turns out, fat slows down the process of digestion, so having to break down fatty foods gives your gut bugs even more time to ferment the foods their processing.
 Don’t give them that time.